afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 On Tokyo, a route has been added to the these 2 distant LANs via the tunnel.
 [Routing Table Tokyo](../assets/verifs/routing-table-tokyo-before-failover.png)

-A traceroute to the Auber internal LAN confirms also the utilization of the VPN tunnel as gw :
+A traceroute to the Auber internal LAN confirms also the utilisation of the VPN tunnel as gw :
 [Traceroute-tokyo-to-auber-internal-LAN](../assets/verifs/sprint1/traceroute-tokyo-auber-lans.png)

 On Auber, a route has been added to the VPN network via the internal interface Auber-Paris.